 Allegorists deem the interpreter of Scripture the authority, rather than the Author of Scripture.

-Typically, the one who poses the retort, “But that’s a matter of your own interpretation” subscribes to this interpretive approach.
+Typically, the person who poses the retort, “But that’s a matter of your own interpretation” subscribes to this interpretive approach.

-This view holds that human intellect is adequate in itself to select between what is acceptable and what is erroneous in Scripture.
-The theological liberal approach to Bible interpretation presumes that Scripture can be true only when it harmonizes with man’s reason; final authority is therefore seated in man: hence, “The final and supreme authority is transferred from God to the throne-room of the human mind.”5
+This view holds that human intellect is adequate to select between what is acceptable and what is erroneous in Scripture.
+The Theological Liberal approach to Bible interpretation presumes that Scripture can be true only when it harmonizes with man’s reason; final authority is therefore seated in man.
+Hence, “The final and supreme authority is transferred from God to the throne-room of the human mind.”6

 Approximately 35 “Christian” denominations subscribe to this hermeneutic.
 Nationally and internationally The National Council of Churches and The World Council of Churches adhere to this interpretive approach.